 Donate online or make your check payable to the Portland Museum of Art and mail to: Annual Fund Portland Museum of Art Seven Congress Square Portland, ME 04101

 Many companies participate in matching-gift programs for charitable gifts made by their employees.
 Check with your employer's Human Resources Department to see if your generosity will be made even greater through a match by your employer.

 The Winslow Homer Society has been established to recognize and honor those members and friends who have included the Portland Museum of Art in their estate plans.
-Charles Shipman Payson’s gift of the Homer Collection in 1976 became a powerful catalyst for the Museum’s expansion, for significant long-term loans, and for outright gifts.
-Your membership in the Winslow Homer Society will help ensure the Museum’s financial stability and the continuation of its programs of excellence.
-If you have already placed the Portland Museum of Art in your will, you are encouraged to notify Will Cary so that your name may be include in The Winslow Homer Society at the PMA.
+Charles Shipman Payson’s gift of the Homer Collection in 1976 became a powerful catalyst for the museum’s expansion, significant long-term loans, and outright gifts.
+Your membership in the Winslow Homer Society will help ensure the PMA's financial stability and the continuation of its programs of excellence.
+If you have already placed the Portland Museum of Art in your will, you are encouraged to notify Will Cary, Director of Leadership Gifts & Planned Giving, so that your name may be include in The Winslow Homer Society at the PMA.